Petro Grigorenko: Dissident activities

 He became much more active in his dissidence, stirred other people to protest some of the State's actions and received several warnings from the KGB.
-In 1968, after Grigorenko protested the Soviet invasion of Czechoslovakia, he was expelled from the Communist Party of the Soviet Union, arrested and ultimately committed to a mental hospital until 26 June 1974 after 5 years of detention.
+In 1968, after Grigorenko protested the Soviet invasion of Czechoslovakia, he was expelled from the Communist Party of the Soviet Union, arrested and ultimately committed to a mental hospital until being freed on 26 June 1974 after 5 years of detention.
 As Grigorenko had followers in Moscow, he was lured to the far-away Tashkent.
 While there, he was again arrested and examined by a psychiatric team.
 None of the manifestations or symptoms cited by the Lunts commission were found there by the second examination conducted under the chairmanship of Fyodor Detengof.
 The diagnosis and evaluation made by the commission was that "Grigorenko's [criminal] activity had a purposeful character, it was related to concrete events and facts...
 It did not reveal any signs of illness or delusions."
 The psychiatrists reported that he was not mentally sick, but responsible for his actions.
 He had firm convictions which were shared by many of his colleagues and were not delusional.
 Having evaluated the records of his preceding hospitalization, they concluded that he had not been sick at that time either.
 The KGB brought Grigorenko back to Moscow and, three months later, arranged a second examination at the Serbsky Institute.
 Once again, these psychiatrists found that he had "a paranoid development of the personality" manifested by reformist ideas.
 The commission, which included Lunts and was chaired by Morozov, recommended that he be recommitted to a special psychiatric hospital for the socially dangerous.
 Eventually, after almost four years, he was transferred to a regular mental hospital.
 On 17 January 1971 Grigorenko was asked whether he had changed his convictions and replied that "Convictions are not like gloves, one cannot easily change them".

-In 1971, Dr. Semyon Gluzman wrote an in-absentia psychiatric report on Grigorenko.
-Gluzman came to the conclusion that Grigorenko was mentally sane and had been taken to mental hospitals for political reasons.
-In the late 1970s and early 1980s, Gluzman was forced to serve seven years in labor camp for defending Grigorenko against the charge of insanity.
+In 1971, Dr. Semen Hluzman wrote an in-absentia psychiatric report on Grigorenko.
+Hluzman came to the conclusion that Grigorenko was mentally sane and had been taken to mental hospitals for political reasons.
+In the late 1970s and early 1980s, Hluzman was forced to serve seven years in labor camp for defending Grigorenko against the charge of insanity.
 Amnesty International declared Grigorenko a prisoner of conscience.